textpattern/textpattern.github.io/tags/if_different.md

 </txp:if_different>
 ~~~

-The tag will execute the contained statement when the value of the contained statement differs from the preceding value for that contained statement.
+The tag will output the contained statement when the value of the contained statement differs from the preceding value for that contained statement.
 Can be used in Textpattern 'article', 'link', 'comment', and 'file' type [Form templates](https://docs.textpattern.com/themes/form-templates-explained).

-Note: `if_different` can contain several HTML tags but only **one** Textpattern tag.
+Note: `if_different` can contain several HTML and Textpattern tag.
 {: .alert-block .information}

 ## Attributes

-This tag has no attributes.
+`test="string"` <span class="footnote warning">v4.7.2+</span>
+: If set, the contained statement will be output when the value of `test` changes.
+: **Values:** generally a combination of Textpattern tags.
+: **Default:** unset (watch for changes the contained statement itself).
 ## Examples

 ### Example 1: Display posting time per article once per day